Umar-444/Project-Management-Tool-With-Useful-Features/README.md

 3. **Web Server Setup**
    - Place the files in your web server directory
    - Ensure PHP and MySQL are properly configured
-   - Access the application through your web browser
+   - Access the application at `http://your-domain/` (opens the landing page)
+   - Or directly access `http://your-domain/todo.php` or `http://your-domain/kanban.php`

 4. **Optional: SSL Certificate**
    - For service worker functionality, HTTPS is recommended